Mathis-Dory/ramuna-vulnerable-website/README.md

 ## Presentation of the project

-This is a project for the cyber security course at the University of Bucharest.
+This is a project for the cybersecurity course at the University of Bucharest.
 The goal is to create a vulnerable web application in order to create a CTF (Capture The Flag) for the students.
 This application is a fictitious representation of a government website where citizens can consult the different news and applications to obtain the citizenship of the country.